Mahīdhara

-Mahīdhara ("earth-bearing") was a 16th-century commentator of the Vedas.
-His treatises include the Mantramahodadhi ("great ocean of mantras") of ca. 1588, and the Vedadipa (veda-dīpa, "light of the Vedas").
-The latter concerns the Vajasaneyi-samhita of the White Yajurveda.
+Mahīdhara ("earth-bearing") was a 16th-century commentator on the Vedas.
+His treatises include the Mantramahodadhi ("great ocean of mantras"), written around 1588, and the Vedadipa (veda-dīpa, "light of the Vedas").
+The latter focuses on the Vajasaneyi-samhita of the White Yajurveda.

-Mahīdhara's namesake is a legendary mountain described in the Mahabharata, which is also an epithet of Vishnu.
+Mahīdhara's name is associated with a legendary mountain described in the Mahabharata, which is also an epithet of Vishnu.

-The commentaries of Mahīdhara belong to a time later than Yaska.
+Mahīdhara's commentaries belong to a period later than that of Yaska.